 This is your basic vitamin C and responsible for vitamin C’s bad rap.
 It is unstable (it will oxidize in light and needs to be kept in dark bottles), does not absorb well and therefore needs to be used at high concentrations that can result in a formula that is drying and irritating.
 For maximum effectiveness, formulas should be at high concentrations (10%+) and with low pH levels (<3.5).

 A good solution for ascorbic acid’s limitations is to encapsulate the vitamin C in liposomes to stabilize the vitamin C and ensure that it is delivered more efficiently into the cells (they also prevent adverse interaction with the copper pca that is also part of the formulation).
-I can attest to the stability – liposome vitamin C is in E’shee Serum Vitalizing C ($119 in the shop) – this vitamin C serum lasts for months and months without oxidating
+I can attest to the stability – liposome vitamin C is in E’shee Serum Vitalizing C ($119) – this vitamin C serum lasts for months and months without oxidating

 Sodium ascorbyl phosphate